uduma-sonia/svelte-wizard/README.md

 ### `handleStateUpdate`

 The `handleStateUpdate` function accepts two arguments, with behavior determined by the type of the first argument.
+This setup allows for fine-grained control over `wizardFormState`, whether updating individual fields or replacing the entire state object.

 - `String` When the first argument is a string, it represents a key in `wizardFormState`.
 The second argument then becomes the value assigned to this key.

 - `Object` When the first argument is an object, the function merges it into `wizardFormState` by default.
 The second argument is optional and also an object.

+### Object props

 | Props      | Description                                                                                    | Type        |
 | ---------- | ---------------------------------------------------------------------------------------------- | ----------- |
 | replaceAll | If true, replaces the entire `wizardFormState` with the incoming object, instead of merging it | _`boolean`_ |

-This setup allows for fine-grained control over `wizardFormState`, whether updating individual fields or replacing the entire state object.

 ### Example